Report

 ISSB standards are less prescriptive about assurance.
 They stipulate that:

-When reporting Scope 3 emissions, your organisation must prioritise data that has been verified, although this can include internal verification
+When reporting Scope 3 emissions, your organization must prioritize data that has been verified, although this can include internal verification

-Your organisation must disclose whether its climate targets and target-setting methodology have been validated by a third party
+Your organization must disclose whether its climate targets and target-setting methodology have been validated by a third party